-- Charting the direction, strategies and financial objectives of the Company and ensuring appropriate resources are available - Monitoring the implementation of those policies and strategies and the achievement of those financial objectives - Monitoring compliance with control and accountability systems, regulatory requirements and ethical standards - Ensuring the preparation of accurate financial reports and statements - Reporting to shareholders and the investment community on the performance and state of the Company - Appointing and monitoring the performance of senior executives - Establishing proper succession plans for management of the Company
+- Charting the direction, strategies and financial objectives of the Company and ensuring appropriate resources are available - Monitoring the implementation of those policies and strategies and the achievement of those financial objectives - · Monitoring compliance with control and accountability systems, regulatory requirements and ethical standards - Ensuring the preparation of accurate financial reports and statements - Reporting to shareholders and the investment community on the performance and state of the Company - Appointing and monitoring the performance of senior executives - Establishing proper succession plans for management of the Company

 The Company has established the functions delegated to senior executives.
 The Board Charter summarises the role and responsibilities of the Managing Director and the Company Secretary.
+With effect 31st January 2015 the Company does not have a designated Managing Director nor a CEO.
+The Managing Director and the CEO job functions are replaced by Management.